 9 Insights from my time on Wilderness Solos

-For close to two decades during my Conscious Leadership apprenticeship and training, I took time off for renewal in Nature.
-Most of these nature retreats were so-called wilderness solos, embarking on an adventure with Mother Earth, the elements, and other living creatures except humans.
+For nearly two decades, during my Conscious Leadership apprenticeship and training, I took time off to renew in Nature.
+Most of these nature retreats were so-called wilderness solos, where participants embarked on an adventure with Mother Earth, the elements, and other living creatures, except humans.

 In August 2006, I did one of those solos when I revisited a favourite spot in the Sangre de Cristo Mountains above the little town of Crestone in southern Colorado.
-I did my very first six-day solo with Sacred Passage and John P. Milton on this powerful land in 1997 and my Vision Quest the following year Timing and circumstances felt right for a solo, and John gracefully facilitated me.
-I always follow my intuition about when to do a solo and can trust that knowing when it comes over me.
+I completed my first six-day solo with Sacred Passage and John P. Milton on this powerful land in 1997, followed by my Vision Quest the following year.
+The timing and circumstances felt right for a solo, and John facilitated it graciously for me.
+I always follow my intuition about when to do a solo and can trust that I know when it comes over me.

 1. Going For Renewal, Gathering Energy